This post may contain affiliate links. Please see my disclosure policy for details.

 Where is Robin Hood from?

-This is a widely debated topic and in fact there’s a heated dispute from two counties of Nottinghamshire and Yorkshire.
+This is a widely debated topic and in fact, there’s a heated dispute between two counties of Nottinghamshire and Yorkshire.

 Many of the legendary tales place Robin Hood in Nottingham and Sherwood Forest throughout his life.
 He even announces in the early tales that the Sheriff of Nottingham was his main enemy, not the Sheriff of Yorkshire!